-Futur.shock, one of the most exciting series of live music and performance shows in London, is back with its new season.
-The monthly event series, this year named Strange Attractor, will continue Futur.Shock‘s quest to dissect, explore, research and make sense of our recent confrontation with futurity whilst helping us to understand more effectively and collectively our own creative adaptability rate.
+Futur.shock, one of London’s most exciting series of live music and performance shows, is back with its new season.
+This year’s monthly event series named Strange Attractor will continue Futur.Shock‘s quest to dissect, explore, research and make sense of our recent confrontation with futurity whilst helping us to understand more effectively and collectively our own creative adaptability rate.

-Futur.Shock LIVE’s programming, embedded within the net of FOLD, one of the most innovative London clubs, aims at a collective recalibration and reflection of our recent experiences, merging disciplines, generations, time zones, technologies, science fiction, absurdism and digital culture.
+Futur.Shock LIVE’s programming, embedded within the net of FOLD, one of the most innovative London clubs, aims to recalibrate and reflect our recent experiences, merging disciplines, generations, time zones, technologies, science fiction, absurdism and digital culture.
 Season 1 left its audience eager for more, and it feels the community around it is looking forward to its return.

 Karolina Magnusson Murray, the brilliant curator (and artist) behind the project, shares that Strange Attractor is a term within physics & mathematics that describes the behaviour of chaotic systems.
 The term is synonymous with futurology and was referred to by Terrence Mckenna as the transcendental object at the end of time.

 Her aims for the new season are to embrace hyper-complexity, futurism, multiplicity, unconventional and futuristic thinking within different communities and demographics, as well as the politics of mental health, critique and existential risk.
 It will also continue its aims to facilitate cross-industry / cultural community building and collaboration, something that, along with FOLD, they have been nurturing since its early days.